lupusmagist/browser-tool/README.md

 # Browser Tool API

 A FastAPI-based web service that provides browser automation and web search capabilities using Playwright and SearXNG.
+This is made to be a simple example of LLM tooling.
+MCP is not used, just basic web API calls to running server applications.
+This tool is made to be run with GPT-OSS.
+The API interface supports the call structure that GPT-OSS uses.

+For searching SearXNG is used running in a Docker container.
+This is a easy way to get full web searches without using a commercial API.
+If how-ever you have a search provider API, the code is easily modified to work.
+SearXNG must be installed and runnnig before this tool.
+(Link to instructions below)

+This tool also uses a small LLM for text summarization.
+Qwen3-1.7B-GGUF is a good start.

 ## Features